responsible-ai-collaborative/aiid/README.md

 * _id: 5534b8c29cfd494a0103d45a # MongoDB database hash
 * incident_id: 1 # (int) The incrementing primary key for incidents, which are a collection of reports.
+* ref_number: 25 # (int) The reference number scoped to the incident ID.
-* ref_number: 9284 # (int) The auto-incrementing primary key counting report numbers
+* report_number: 2379 # (int) the incrementing primary key for the report.
+This is a global resource identifier.

 Definitions